 Note that OTP verification is now mandatory for processing your switch/STP orders.
 If your order is not verified with an OTP, the order will not be processed further by the fund house.
 Your NAV would be dependent on when the OTP is verified.

 It is the amount you can withdraw from Groww Balance to your bank account.

 When will my balance be available to withdraw:

 |Liquid and Overnight Funds||3:00 PM|

 |Debt/Conservative Hybrid Fund other than Liquid and Overnight funds||3:00 PM|

 |All other schemes other than those mentioned above||3:00 PM|

 Many investors get confused between trading hours and cut-off timings.
 While trading hours are the allotted periods for buying or selling mutual fund units, cut-off timings determine the Net Asset Value (NAV) at which you can buy or sell mutual fund units.
-Cut-off timings are different for different types of funds.
-Based on the cut-off timing, you can receive the NAV of the current day, the previous day, or the next day.
+Mutual fund cut off time is different for different types of funds.

 In September, Sebi had added another clause.
 To get the same day’s NAV, your money should reach the AMC on the same day too.
 In case you made a transaction before the cut-off timing and due to some reason the money did not reach the fund house, you may get the next day’s NAV.